piupi/liftoff-assignments/P2-Project_Outline/README.md

 ### NOTE:
 I changed my mind about doing this project.
 I am just going to make a portfolio page for myself rather than messing with my old project.

+[Here's the repo of the project I'm doing](https://github.com/piupi/vk-portfolio).
+Will update this outline later.